venkys-io/Code-Blogs/FirstUniqueCharacterInAString.md

 **9. Data Compression:**
 - In data compression algorithms, identifying patterns and unique characters in a stream of data is fundamental.
 This helps in designing efficient compression techniques.

+## Test Cases
+- Input: allocate
+  Output: 3
+  The Function returns the index of the first unique character in the string.
+It does this by first counting the frequencies of each character in the string and then iterating through the string again to find the first character with a count of 1.
+  For the input "allocate":

+  Character counts:

+  'a': 2
+  'l': 2
+  'o': 1
+  'c': 1
+  't': 1
+  'e': 1

+  In the example usage:
+  'a' and 'l' occur more than once, so they are not unique.
+  'o' at index 3 is the first character with a count of 1, making it the first unique character, so the function returns 3.
+  Hence, the output for the input "allocate" is 3.

+- Input: example
+  Output: 1

+  For the input "example":

+  Character counts:
+  'e': 2
+  'x': 1
+  'a': 1
+  'm': 1
+  'p': 1
+  'l': 1

+  In the example usage:
+  'e' occurs more than once, so it's not unique.
+  'x', 'a', 'm', 'p', and 'l' all occur only once, making them unique characters.
+  The first unique character is 'x' at index 1, so the function returns 1.
+  Hence, the output for the input "example" is 1.